arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 	$dnsName = (Get-AzureVM $cloudSvcName).DNSName.split('/')[2]
 	````

-1. Now execute the following command to save to a variable the remote PowerShell endpoint that was created when you provisioned the virtual machine.
+1. Run the following command to save to a variable the remote PowerShell endpoint that was created when you provisioned the virtual machine.

 	````PowerShell
 	$winRmHTTpsEndpoint = Get-AzureVM $cloudSvcName | Get-AzureEndpoint -Name "WinRmHTTPs"
 	````

-1. In Windows Azure PowerShell, type the following command to access remotely to the virtual machine.
-Note that this command use the _$dnsName_ and _$winRmHTTpsEndpoint_ variables obtained in the previous steps.
-Replace [YOUR-VM-USERNAME] with the administrator username provided when you created the virtual machine.
+1. Type the following command to access the virtual machine remotely.
+Note that this command uses the _$dnsName_ and _$winRmHTTpsEndpoint_ variables obtained in the previous steps.
+Replace _[YOUR-VM-USERNAME]_ with the administrator username provided when you created the virtual machine.

 	````PowerShell
 	Enter-PSSession -ComputerName $dnsName -Port $winRmHTTpsEndpoint.Port -Authentication Negotiate -Credential '[YOUR-VM-USERNAME]' -UseSSL -SessionOption (New-PSSessionOption -SkipCACheck -SkipCNCheck)
 	````

-	>**Note:** When prompted, login with the administrator password.
+	>**Note:** When prompted, log in with the administrator password.

 1. You should now be at a prompt with the host name to the left.

 1. Type the following command to list the available disks in the virtual machine and take note of the Number of the disk you added in the previous task.

-	>**Note:** You can identify the disk you added through the size, 10 GB, and the partition style listed as RAW.
+	>**Note:** You can identify the disk you added by the size (10 GB) and partition style (RAW).

 	````PowerShell
 	Get-Disk